 Learn by doing – it’s a vibe!
 Leading the architecture and design decisions in the lead role for Takt helped me learn often through action.
 We made decisions as a team, brainstorming, diagramming, and weighing the different options against each other.
 It was the consequences of those decisions, both good and bad, that we learned the most from!

 I believe in a principle-based decision-making style.
 We tried to adhere to the following:

 3. Enable or leverage re-use across our app and our suite

 4. Performant and reliable

 With these in mind, we weighed different options to make decisions based on obtaining the best results on our principles.
 This helped us follow the wise words of Boomi from Avatar the Last Airbender: “Instead of seeing what they want you to see, you gotta open your brains to the possibilities”, because we looked for solutions that best met our principles together!

 Spending two years at GE as a Software Engineer introduced many wonderful experiences into my career.

 GE Healthcare manufactures equipment that saves lives – I visited some of these shops and saw how the manufacturing processes led to the fantastic technology hospitals and doctors use every day.

 There were tough days during my time there, maybe we had an outage, or Takt had a difficult bug or requirement to solve for.
-There might have been tough tradeoffs and architecture decisions to make without clear cut answers.
+There might have been tough tradeoffs and architectural decisions to make without clear-cut answers.
 Our agile processes evolved and changed to help complete tasks on time as priorities changed for the business.